GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Experiments

 We provide a detailed qualitative analysis of the `Red metal object' (ViT) trial in \autoref{fig:overview}.
 (Stage 1:) Counterfactual image generation flips the model’s decision by modifying objects' presence, location, or appearance.
 (Stage 2:) Because each counterfactual pair provides a very local and ambiguous explanation, each change caption extracted has weak evidence.
 There is also some linguistic variation.
 (Stage 3:) The summarization has to filter out the noise and recover robust trends in the whole sample of captions and proposes several potential explanations.
 Explanation verification (Stage 4) turns out to be critical to uncover the true rule.
 Without Stage 4 and ranking by causal metric (\autoref{sec:model:verification}) the user has no guidance to distinguish them.

 The use of two causal metrics is informative since close results indicate that the causal effect is unidirectional, meaning that the evaluated rule is either the true one or an overspecification of the true one (such as `Red metal object' instead of `Red object').
-Indeed, in this use case, the true (\autoref{tab:clevr_success}) and the overspecified (\autoref{tab:supp:clevr_all_results}) rules are always such that $|\hat{\text{PNS}} - \text{CaCE}| \leq 0.5\%$ which suggests that appropriate thresholding can reduce the amount of candidate rules.
+Indeed, in this use case, the true (\autoref{tab:clevr_success}) and the overspecified (\autoref{tab:supp:clevr_all_results} in Supp.
+Mat.) rules are always such that $|\widehat{\text{PNS}} - \text{CaCE}| \leq 0.5\%$ which suggests that appropriate thresholding can reduce the amount of candidate rules.

 The `Red metal object' (ResNet-34) failure case illustrates how users can interact with GIFT.
-As shown in \autoref{tab:supp:clevr_all_results}, the LLM at Stage 3 generates partial rules `Red object' and `Metal object', which Stage 4 tags with a CaCE of 42.9\% (vs $\hat{\text{PNS}}=43.9\%$) and 11.6\% (vs $\hat{\text{PNS}}=13.6\%$) respectively.
-When we manually try the combination of these two partial rules, we obtain the true rule `Red Metal Object' (CaCE=$\hat{\text{PNS}}$=61.6\%).
-Full details are in App.\,\ref{sec:supp:clevr:results}.
+As shown in \autoref{tab:supp:clevr_all_results} (in Supp.
+Mat.), the LLM at Stage 3 generates partial rules `Red object' and `Metal object', which Stage 4 tags with a CaCE of 42.9\% (vs $\widehat{\text{PNS}}=43.9\%$) and 11.6\% (vs $\widehat{\text{PNS}}=13.6\%$) respectively.
+When we manually try the combination of these two partial rules, we obtain the true rule `Red Metal Object' (CaCE=$\widehat{\text{PNS}}$=61.6\%).
+Full details are in \autoref{sec:supp:clevr:results}.